How To Get There

 Japan is reasonably easy to navigate in a car considering that many of the road signs are in English or at least the roads are numbered.
 Road rules follow fairly typical international standards, and driving in Japan is nothing like the crazy driving in some other Asian countries such as Vietnam.

-Most rental cars have a GPS which is in Japanese, but if you can get the rental company to enter the location for you, you’ll be able to follow the arrows on the screen.
-And more car hire companies are installing GPS that are in English, or BYO GPS to be on the safe side.
+have a GPS which is in Japanese, but if you can get the rental company to enter the location for you, you’ll be able to follow the arrows on the screen.
+And more car rental companies are installing GPS that are in English.

 Cars drive on the left side of the road in Japan.
 In order to drive and rent a car in Japan, you will require an international driving license which you’ll need to organise through an automobile association before you go to Japan.
 These licenses are only valid for 12 months.